fastai/fastpages/_posts/2020-09-12-codespaces.md

 ### What is Literate Programming?

 > Literate programming is a programming paradigm introduced by Donald Knuth in which a computer program is given an explanation of its logic in a natural language, such as English, interspersed with snippets of macros and traditional source code, from which compilable source code can be generated.The approach is used in scientific computing and in data science routinely for reproducible research and open access purposes ...
-According to Knuth,literate programming provides higher-quality programs, since it forces programmers to explicitly state the thoughts behind the program, making poorly thought-out design decisions more obvious.
+According to Knuth, literate programming provides higher-quality programs, since it forces programmers to explicitly state the thoughts behind the program, making poorly thought-out design decisions more obvious.
 Knuth also claims that literate programming provides a first-rate documentation system, which is not an add-on, but is grown naturally in the process of exposition of one's thoughts during a program's creation. [^1]

 One of the most popular literate programming tools in use today are [Jupyter Notebooks](https://jupyter.org/).
 However, notebooks on their own fall short of the literate programming ideal for the following reasons: